umair7228/Data-Analysis-Mini-Projects/README.md

 # Data-Analysis-Mini-Projects
+## Project 1: Investigating Netflix Movies
-Investigating Netflix Movies, The Android App Market on Google Play, The GitHub History of the Scala Language
+## Project 2: The Android App Market on Google Play
+## Project 3: The GitHub History of the Scala Language